FLAT OWNERS GUIDE TO EXTENDING THE LEASE

 - If the court orders that the claim is withdrawn pursuant to an application under section 48(4) of the LRHUDA 1993; an order made two months after when terms of acquisition were finally agreed between the landlord and tenant.

-Effect of Withdrawal: If the tenant’s application for a lease extension is withdrawn (whether intentionally or deemed) the tenant cannot make another application for a new lease for a period of 12 months from the date of withdrawal.
-A 12-month delay will likely result in an increased premium being paid by the tenant.
+If the tenant’s application for a lease extension is withdrawn (whether intentionally or deemed) the tenant cannot make another application for a new lease for a period of 12 months from the date of withdrawal.
+A twelve-month delay will likely result in an increased premium being paid by the tenant.

 The landlord is entitled to deduct from the deposit any amount due to him from the tenant in respect of his costs and if the deposit is not sufficient to cover those costs the leaseholder will have to cover those additionally.